Nephrology Billing Services in North Carolina

 Frequently Asked Questions

-All major NC payers: Blue Cross Blue Shield of North Carolina, Aetna, Cigna, UHC, NC Medicaid Managed Care (including WellCare, AmeriHealth Caritas, Healthy Blue), and Medicare through Palmetto GBA.
+All major NC payers: Blue Cross Blue Shield of North Carolina, Aetna, Cigna, UnitedHealthcare, Humana, NC Medicaid Managed Care (including AmeriHealth Caritas North Carolina, Healthy Blue (BCBS NC), UnitedHealthcare of North Carolina), and Medicare through Palmetto GBA (Jurisdiction M).
 If a payer accepts nephrology patients in North Carolina, we submit and follow-up on claims with them.

 The most frequent nephrology denials we see from NC payers include 90960-90966 are based on patient age and number of physician contacts per month, billing must coordinate between nephrologist professional fees and facility charges, proper staging documentation affects code selection and payer coverage.
 Our team catches these before submission by applying both nephrology coding expertise and NC payer-specific rules to every claim.